sj0n/heepno/README.md

 # Heepno

-A CLI program to transcribe audio files using Deepgram and OpenAI models
+A CLI program to transcribe audio files using Deepgram, OpenAI and AssemblyAI models.

 ## Usage

 ```
 ❯ heepno -h
-Transcribe audio files using Deepgram, OpenAI and SeemblyAI models.
+Transcribe audio files using Deepgram, OpenAI and AssemblyAI models.

 Usage:
    [command]